 Come and join us for worship or one of our activities, stop in and visit with our Pastor, Rev. Bobby Outterson-Murphy, or help us with one of our projects.
-Pastor Bobby's office hours are Mondays and Wednesday, 10 am - 3 pm.
+Pastor Bobby's office hours are Tuesday and Thursday afternoons, 1 - 4 pm.
 If you'd like, give a call ahead of time to confirm that he is not out visiting at a hospital or attending a meeting.

 We'd love to have you with us.